IamPrudhviRam/util-analysis/README.md

 Invoice documents contain sensitive information because of which collecting a sizable dataset has proven to be difficult.
 This makes it difficult for developers like us to train large-scale generalised models and make them available to the community.

-If you have a dataset of invoice documents that you are comfortable sharing with us, please reach out (<sarthakmittal2608@gmail.com>).
-We have the tools to create the first publicly-available large-scale invoice dataset along with a software platform for structured information extraction.

 ---